S2AFormer: Strip Self-Attention for Efficient Vision Transformer: Introduction

 A comparative analysis of receptive field properties and cross-region information exchange mechanisms of different architectures is illustrated in Fig.~\ref{percaption}.
 Convolutional networks excel in local sensitivity due to their inductive bias toward spatial locality (via small kernels), enabling fine-grained detail extraction but struggling to model long-range contextual relationships.
 Conversely, vanilla Transformers establish global receptive fields through all-to-all token interactions, achieving holistic scene understanding at the cost of quadratic computational complexity and suboptimal local structural awareness.

 In this paper, we propose an efficient Transformer architecture, named \textit{S2AFormer}.
-Our goal is to address the primary challenge of preserving both local sensitivity and global receptive fields while reducing heavy computational overhead.
-To achieve this, we design simple yet effective Hybrid Perception Blocks (HPBs) in the backbone network.
+Our goal is to address the primary challenge of preserving both local sensitivity and global receptive fields while reducing heavy computational load.
+To achieve this, we first design simple yet effective Hybrid Perception Blocks (HPBs) in the backbone network.
 Specifically, we propose a novel Strip Self-Attention (SSA) module that first applies spatial convolutions to the $Key$ and $Value$ features, thereby extracting more distilled feature representations.
 Subsequently, the $Query$ and $Key$ undergo channel-wise compression, significantly improving memory efficiency and reducing computational complexity from $O(n^2 \cdot C)$ to $O((\frac{n}{r} )^{2} \cdot h)$, where $r$ is the reduction rate and $h$ is the number of attention heads.
-To compensate for the limited local perceptual capacity of self-attention, we integrate a specialized Local Interaction Module (LIM) into HPB, seamlessly combining global and local receptive fields to improve overall performance.
-Thus, our method reconciles these complementary strengths through dynamic sparse attention – prioritizing semantically salient regions while filtering redundant spatial correlations – thereby attaining human vision-aligned efficiency without compromising multi-scale representational capacity.
-This module, composed solely of depth-wise separable and grouped convolutions, further streamlines computational demands.
-Finally, the integration of SENet~\cite{hu2018squeeze} further refines the local receptive field by emphasizing salient information.
-A comprehensive series of rigorous experiments confirms that our S2AFormer architecture either rivals or surpasses the most advanced state-of-the-art (SOTA) backbones (Fig.~\ref{fig:imagenet_acc_flops}).